Bug-Duck/vuemotion/README.md

 <div align="center">
   <img src="./assets/logo.svg" style="width: 30%">
-  <h1>vue-motion</h1>
+  <h1>VueMotion</h1>
   <span>The next generation animation engine for Vue ecosystem.</span>
 </div>

 # 📒 Introduction

-vue-motion is a modern animation engine like Python's Manim for Vuejs ecosystem, it provide lots of widget to help users produce animation and video rapidly.
+VueMotion is a modern animation engine like Python's Manim for Vuejs ecosystem, it provide lots of widget to help users produce animation and video rapidly.
 And it has a high scalability, which means you can easily create you own animation style.

-vue-motion's predecessor was the Newcar animation engine, but later the development was stopped for some special reasons.
-If you are an old user of Newcar, you are welcome to migrate to vue-motion.
+VueMotion's predecessor was the Newcar animation engine, but later the development was stopped for some special reasons.
+If you are an old user of Newcar, you are welcome to migrate to VueMotion.

 # 🎥 Demos